Lund Observatory: Activities

 Today Lund Observatory research activity focuses on observational and theoretical astrophysics.
-Areas covered include galaxy formation and evolution, exoplanet research, laboratory astrophysics, high-energy astrophysics, star clusters, and astrometry (Hipparcos and Gaia).
+Prominent research areas covered include the study of the Milky Way as a galaxy, galaxy formation and evolution, exoplanet research, laboratory astrophysics, high-energy astrophysics, star clusters, and astrometry.

 The Lund Panorama of the Milky Way

 Towards the middle 20th century astronomer professor Knut Lundmark, of the Lund Observatory in Sweden, supervised the two engineers Martin Kesküla and Tatjana Kesküla who painstakingly mapped the positions of about 7000 individual stars to create an unprecedented drawing of the Milky Way.
 The map took two years to complete (it was completed in 1955), measures 2 m by 1 m, and is known as the Lund Panorama of the Milky Way.

 Lund University Planetarium

 The department runs a planetarium in Vattenhallen Science Center, welcoming about 14000 visitors per year.
 The original GOTO projector has been replaced with a digital installation, running the Dark Matter simulation software developed by Sky-Skan.

 The planetarium first opened in 1978 in what is now called the Old Observatory.
 This site saw the premiere of the first planetarium version of Aniara, the epic sci-fi poem written by Swedish Nobel laureate Harry Martinson, in 1988.

 Between 2001 and the inauguration of the Vattenhallen in 2010 the planetarium was housed in the city's old water tower.